-Langley First School is committed to providing an appropriate and high quality education to all the children living in our local area.
-We believe that all children, inclusive of those identified with special educational needs and disabilities have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.
+Langley First School is committed to providing an appropriate and high quality education to all our children from the beginning of Nursery to the end of Year 4.
+We believe that all children, inclusive of those identified with special educational needs and / or disabilities, have an entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.